-Based on your incoming placement and prior language study background, one or more of our courses in the following sequence (Italian 1 or Italian 5 followed by Italian 2 and 3 OR Italian 11 and Italian 3)
+Based on your incoming placement and prior language study background, one or more of our courses in the following sequence (Italian 1 followed by Italian 2 and 3 OR Italian 11 and Italian 3)

-Introductory Italian 1 or Italian 5
+Introductory Italian 1

 The Italian language in all skill areas: classwork emphasizes listening, speaking, reading and writing.
 Students learn the basics of Italian grammar and acquire a broader understanding of Italian culture through materials that enable them to use the language in context.
-Italian 5.
-Italian Express: Replaces Italian 1 in the Spring with a stronger emphasis on travel vocabulary and communication.